regenrek/oplink-mcp/docs/oplink-docs/content/index.md

 ::

 ::u-page-section
+---
+orientation: horizontal
+---
 #title
-Example 2 – Repository Q&A with DeepWiki
+Repository Q&A with DeepWiki

 #description
 Ask structured questions about any GitHub repo via DeepWiki, but expose it as a single `deepwiki_lookup` workflow in your IDE.

-#slots
+#default
   :::prose-pre
   ---
   code: |